 Read our blog “Outsource IT support vs In-house” for an in-depth look at the pros and cons of outsourcing IT.

-HubSpot has free CRM and marketing, sales and customer service tools to take advantage of, with a wide variety of features including, reporting dashboards, email marketing, sales deals, contact management and more.
+HubSpot offers a free CRM and marketing, sales, and customer service tools to take advantage of, featuring a wide variety of features, including reporting dashboards, email marketing, sales deals, contact management, and more.
 They also have programs for startups with under £2 million in funding, giving you 90% off products and plans in your first year, 50% in your second, and 25% ongoing.
 If you’ve raised over £2 million, you’ll be eligible for 50% off in your first year, and 25% off ongoing.

-MailChimp also has free basic services and low-cost for more options and larger scales.
-It’s very widely used and good for simple mail-shots to customers’ email addresses.
+MailChimp also offers free basic services and low-cost options for more advanced features and larger scales.
+It’s very widely used and good for simple mailshots to customers’ email addresses.
 It comes complete with the analytical ability so you can see who has opened the mail, how many have unsubscribed and who has taken an interest.
-MailChimp allows you to do a basic design for your mail-shot which is especially good for special offers and discounts to loyal customer communities.
+MailChimp allows you to create a basic design for your email, which is especially useful for special offers and discounts to loyal customer communities.
 You can also split databases to tailor and send offers to different groups of customers.

-Xero is an online cloud accounting and bookkeeping software with pricing plans from £10 a month and a free trial.
-Whilst accountants can become a cost themselves, this software has many easy to manage features that don’t require a degree in accountancy to operate.
-This is ideal for busy SMEs which are sensitive to any shift in the balance sheet and need to keep on top of finances.
+Xero is an online cloud accounting and bookkeeping software with pricing plans starting at £10 per month and a free trial.
+Whilst accountants can become a cost themselves, this software has many easy-to-manage features that don’t require a degree in accountancy to operate.
+This is ideal for busy SMEs, which are sensitive to any shift in their balance sheet and need to stay on top of their finances.
 As it is in the cloud, this presents real-time information on cash flow.
 The interface is very user-friendly – designed for managers, not just accountants.
-It can be used on mobile devices too.
+It can be used on mobile devices, too.

-Check out this blog for the benefits of using Xero for small businesses
+Visit this page for details on the benefits of using Xero for small businesses.

-Buy business grade machines from the start – for instance, having Windows Professional or Ultimate is a must.
-By getting your initial IT infrastructure right from the start it will save a lot of time and money later on if and when your business grows.
+Buy business-grade machines from the start – for instance, having Windows Professional or Ultimate is a must.
+By getting your initial IT infrastructure right from the beginning, you will save a significant amount of time and money later on, should your business grow.
 It will mean you won’t need to replace them later on when you might need to move to a server.
-Also worth considering when investing in computers, is that a three-year warranty might be worth it – on laptops especially.
-You should buy brands with a good reputation like Dell, HP, Lenovo or Apple.
+Also worth considering when investing in computers is whether a three-year warranty is worthwhile – especially for laptops.
+You should buy brands with a good reputation, like Dell, HP or Apple.

 For more practical advice like this, gained from years of working with growing companies, contact Netitude.